udoprog/musli/benchmarks/index.md

 > - `MUSLI_VEC_RANGE=10000..20000` - ε-serde benefits from larger inputs, this ensures that the size of the supported suite (primarily `mesh`) reflects that by making the inputs bigger.

-This is a test suite for ε-serde features
+This is a test suite for ε-serde features.

-Since ε-serde works best for larger inputs, we increase the size of the input being deserialized.

 **More:**